wbcsd/data-exchange-protocol/decisions/log/0032-cross-sectoral-standards.md

         :: for version 2.1 of the PACT Framework
         : GHGP Product
-        :: for the Greehouse Gas Protocol (GHGP) Product Standard : PAS 2050
+        :: for the Greehouse Gas Protocol (GHGP) Product Standard : ISO14040-44
-        :: for the Publicly Available Specification (PAS) 2050 : ISO14040-44
         :: for the ISO 14044-44 Standard
         : PEF